Home > Moving > City Guides > Best Neighborhoods in Las Vegas for Singles & Young Professionals

 • Crime Rate: Safer than 53% of Nevada cities

-Summerlin is one of the safest neighborhoods in Las Vegas, making it a popular area for singles and young professionals who want to settle down in a more suburban-like setting.
-Not only does this neighborhood offer large Spanish Colonial-style homes and budget-friendly apartments, but it also tons of local green spaces and stunning views of Red Rock Canyon and the Spring Mountains.
-And with a variety of shopping centers, coffee shops, parks, and restaurants, you’ll never be bored in Summerlin!
+Summerlin is one of the city’s safest neighborhoods and one of the best places to buy a house in Las Vegas, making it a popular area for singles and young professionals who want to settle down in a more suburban-like setting.
+Not only does this neighborhood offer large Spanish Colonial-style homes and budget-friendly apartments, but it also has tons of local green spaces and stunning views of Red Rock Canyon and the Spring Mountains.
+Residents gather during community events like the annual Summerlin Festival of Arts, the Las Vegas Farmers Market, and more.
+And with a variety of shopping centers, coffee shops, parks, and restaurants, you’ll never be bored here!

 Things to Do in Summerlin